-Julie E. Miller is an Assistant Professor with a joint appointment in the Departments of Speech, Language, and Hearing Sciences and Neuroscience.
+Julie E. Miller is an Assistant Professor with a shared appointment in the Departments of Speech, Language, and Hearing Sciences and Neuroscience and a joint appointment in Neurology, BIO5 Institute, and the Graduate Interdisciplinary Program in Neuroscience.
 She received her bachelor’s degree in biology and history from Wellesley College and a PhD in Neuroscience from the University of Arizona.
-Her research interests include the study of neurogenetic mechanisms underlying normal and disordered speech function using the songbird model system.
-In particular, she uses songbirds to model behavioral, molecular and cellular aspects related to vocal dysfunction in Parkinson’s Disease.
-Dr. Miller's collaborations in this area span multiple animal species and institutes.
-Her mission is to bring diverse groups of clinicians and researchers together to develop a broader understanding of the disease and pave the way for better therapeutic options.
+Her research interests include the study of neurogenetic and circuit mechanisms underlying normal and disordered speech function using the songbird model system.
+In particular, she uses songbirds to model behavioral, molecular and cellular aspects related to vocal dysfunction in Parkinson’s Disease and associated with natural aging.
 You can learn more at Dr. Miller's website.